Jun 18, 2020

 jump toRECIPE

-I have been putting this spicy chili crisp on EVERYTHING.
-The chili oil laced with pieces of crispy onions, garlic, red pepper flakes pairs perfectly with everything from dumplings, noodles, rice, roasted vegetables, to ramen and other soups and more.
+I have been putting this easy chili crisp on EVERYTHING.
+The chili oil laced with pieces of crispy onions, garlic, red pepper flakes adds the perfect spicy crunch to everything from dumplings like these pork and chive pan-fried dumplings, noodles like spicy dan dan noodles, rice dishes like these sichuan green beans with pork over rice, roasted vegetables, to ramen and other soups and more.

 What is chili crisp?